symboxtra/SplitSound-Android/README.md

 ## Branching ##

-Every feature/line of development should have it's own branch.
+Every feature/line of development should have its own branch.
 Unless you know what you're doing, this branch should typically be a direct child of the `master` branch (see example below).
 Releases accumulate in release branches before being merged into master.